gitgaatachal/ATTINY-13-AVR/README.md

 # ATTINY-13-AVR
 An example to show how to program ATTINY 13 AVR in C language

+The bootloader used on the chip is https://github.com/MCUdude/MicroCore

 Fuse can be calculated by visiting http://eleccelerator.com/fusecalc/fusecalc.php?chip=attiny13a

 The process can be simplified if you are using docker by deploying docker image from https://hub.docker.com/r/lpodkalicki/avr-toolchain